puyanghuang/puyang.github.io/_pages/about.md

 Current Project
 ------
-* Optimizing Design and Content Marketing Strategies for Fashion Products with FashionCook: A Visual Analytics Approach
+* VAAT systems for fashion retailers.
-* BPCoach: Exploring Hero Drafting in Professional MOBA Tournaments via Visual Analytics
+* VAST systems for MOBA game applications.
 Publications
 ------
   <ul>{% for post in site.publications %}